infracloudio/insightful/README.md

 source .envrc
 ```

-Make sure the Docker containers for each of the above services (except Python)are running before starting the application.
+Ensure that all environment variables are correctly set before running the application.

-Refer to each of their Docker installation guides for more information.
+The Docker containers for each service (except Python) must be running before starting the application.
+Refer to their Docker installation guides for more information.

-Replace the $model with $TGI_MODEL when running the TGI docker container.
+When running the TGI docker container, replace $model with $TGI_MODEL.

-Similarly with the TEI container. replace $model with $TEI_MODEL.
+Similarly, replace $model with $TEI_MODEL when running the TEI container.

-For the ChromaDB container, set the ```--port``` flag to $VECTORDB_PORT:$VECTORDB_PORT
+For the ChromaDB container, set the `--port` flag to $VECTORDB_PORT:$VECTORDB_PORT.

-Setting these flags ensures there are no conflicting ports between the services and to access the servers on the same host without any issues.
+These flags ensure there are no conflicting ports between the services and allow access to the servers on the same host without issues.

 Finally, run the application.